A personal wealth plan is the foundation for building wealth but many people delay in making one.

 How much is your net worth now?
 I use net worth here instead of investment savings because using net worth to assess your current situation allows you to brainstorm the big picture of where your wealth is.

 For example, if you have a $1,500,000 home with no mortgage and $150,000 in an investment account, you’d be missing where your wealth is by considering your investment accounts instead of your total net worth.
+In this case, significant wealth is tied up in your home; this may not be the best place for your money.

 5. When Do You Want to Retire?